JMariadlcs/damn-vulnerable-defi-v2/README.md

 All Solidity code, practices and patterns in this repository are DAMN VULNERABLE and for educational purposes only.

-DO NOT USE IN PRODUCTION..
+DO NOT USE IN PRODUCTION.